District policies & procedures

 The purpose of the Northside ISD Anticipated Move procedure is to avoid multiple changes of a student’s school assignment during a school year.
 An Anticipated Move Contract permits a family to enroll a child at the school (or the cluster campus, if applicable) in the attendance area in which the family will be moving during the course of the school year.
 Please note that the actual move-in date must be during the course of the school year.
 While an Anticipated Move Contract may be obtained at any time during the summer months when school is not in session, at the elementary level, the child’s name shall be placed on a waiting list until a week before the beginning of the school year.
 On that date or throughout the year, if space is available, the student shall be permitted to enroll.
 If space is not available, the student shall be assigned to a cluster school.
 The student may be ineligible for participation in UIL activities until residency has been established.

-Anticipated Move transfer requests must be submitted to the Department of Pupil Personnel for processing.
+Anticipated Move transfer requests must be submitted to the Office of Student Advocacy and School Choice for processing.
 A valid sales or lease contract, signed by all parties, and a document showing a closing or occupancy date on or after the first day of school must be included at the time the request is submitted.
 A student who lives outside Northside boundaries may enroll, tuition-free, for 30 school days provided that a Tuition Agreement for payment of tuition beyond the 30 school day tuition-free grace period has been approved and processed.

 May an Anticipated Move Contract be used during the summer months to enroll a child before the beginning of the school year?